ahsanhabib91/angular-messaging-web-app/README.md

-# Django Messaging Web App
+# Angular Messaging Web App

 This is a reusable Angular project that can handle private messages between Users implemented with `Angular 4`, `Material UI` and `Bootstrap`.
 The back-end of this project is implement with `Python 3`, `Django Rest Framework` and `PostgreSQL` which can be found in this [repository](https://github.com/ahsanhabib91/django-messaging-web-app).